Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-10-using-other-stylesheets.md

 </html>
 ```

 Take a look at the `href` attribute in the `link` tag at the top inside the `head` tag.
 It points to what is called a CDN.
-This stands for **Content Delivery Network** There are some benefits to using these.
-Your CSS is always up to date whenever it is updated by the author.
+CDN stands for **Content Delivery Network** There are some benefits to using these.
+Your CSS is always up to date whenever the author updates it.
 However, you must be online to apply this style.
 So, if you need an offline application, you may want to use a local copy.

 ## Local Copy